SethRobinson/aitools_client/README.md

 # Seth's AI Tools: An interactive Unity3D based Stable Diffusion front-end and testbed

+(pardon the dust, these docs will be updated soon)

 License:  BSD style attribution, see LICENSE.md

 There are two github respositories, one for the server, and one for the Unity client.